edubart/nelua-lang/docs/pages/overview.md

 print(str) -- the string was destroyed and is now empty, outputs nothing
 ```

-Notice that when disabling the garbage collector the coding style may
+Notice that when disabling the garbage collector the coding style is
-be different from Lua usual style, because now you need to think of each allocation
+different from Lua usual style, because now you need to **think of each allocation
-and dellocation, including for strings, otherwise memory in your application will leak,
+and deallocation**, including for strings, otherwise memory in your application will leak,
 thus is best to leave the GC enabled when you need rapid prototyping.
+{:.alert.alert-warning}

 Disable the GC if you want to control the memory on your own for performance reasons,
 know how to deal with memory management and don't mind the additional cognitive load
 when coding without automatic memory management.
+{:.alert.alert-info}

-### Allocating memory
+### Allocating memory with the GC

 Nelua provides many allocators to assist managing memory.
 The most important ones are the `allocators.general` and `allocators.gc`.

-If you are using the GC, you must always use the `allocators.gc`, because
+When using the GC you should allocated using the `gc_allocator`:
-it marks the allocated memory region for scanning for references:
 ```nelua
 require 'string'
 require 'memory'